LuunaVR/ftb-presents-fam-cc-scripts/README.md

 # Luuna's Geo Scanner Scripts

-This repository contains scripts for an automated mining system and a handheld scan map display, both utilizing the Advanced Peripherals mod in Minecraft.
+This repository contains scripts for an automated mining system and a handheld scan map display in modded [Minecraft](https://www.minecraft.net/)

 ## Description